Breath & Blood Tests in Ohio

 Request a Free Case Evaluation Today

 To avoid or reduce the consequences of your OVI charge, we are prepared to fight tirelessly and aggressively for you.
-As former prosecutors, our Akron criminal defense attorneys knows how the prosecution will approach your case, giving you an advantage in the courtroom.
+As former prosecutors, our Akron defense attorneys knows how the prosecution will approach your case, giving you an advantage in the courtroom.

 Contact us and schedule a free consultation immediately.